Graham-72/postit/README.md

 # postit
-A simple module to demonstrate the creation of a new type of entity.
+This is a very simple module to demonstrate the creation of a new type of entity.